Nikkei marks four-week low on Europe fears, eyes on BOJ

 Spanish borrowing costs jumped at a bond auction on Wednesday, raising fears that the euro zone debt crisis may flare up again and suggesting that the effects of a liquidity injection that has bolstered risk assets so far this year may be waning.

-Automakers and financials were among the most actively traded stocks with Toyota Motor Corp down 0.7 percent, Honda Motor Co losing 1.1 percent, and insurer Tokio Marine Holdings Inc off 1.3 percent.
+Automakers and financials were among the most actively traded stocks with Toyota Motor Corp (7203.T) down 0.7 percent, Honda Motor Co (7267.T) losing 1.1 percent, and insurer Tokio Marine Holdings Inc (8766.T) off 1.3 percent.

 Trading volume ticked up, with 2.2 billion shares changing hands on the main board, up from 2.1 billion shares on Wednesday.